 Groom Questions for Bridal Shower – Fun Games for Your Bridal Shower

 What kind of questions should you ask?
 Where should you draw the line?
 What’s going to keep everyone laughing, but what can people think of the answers to?
 Depending on how well you know the groom, this could go any kind of way!
+With the help of this blog post you’ll have fun galore and laughs abundant with some of these questions we’ve included on our wedding blog.

 You’ll also want to consider how you’re setting the game up.
 Do you want to have the bride try to match the groom’s answers?
 Or are you going to have your party guests answer the questions with how they think the groom answered based on how well everyone knows the couple?
 The way you structure the game may make selecting a group of questions easier as not all of these could be played with the entire group.